On a spectral theorem of Weyl: Introduction

 for $x\in (a,b)$. \end{theorem}

-In an influential paper \cite{Weyl10} from early in his career, Weyl developed an analogous theory for Sturm-Liouville operators on $[0,\infty)$.
-Weyl's paper addressed many issues, but our concern here is his treatment of the continuous spectrum of a Sturm-Liouville operator, and especially his version for the continuous spectrum of the expansion theorem above, which we shall now describe.
+In an influential paper from early in his career, Weyl developed an analogous theory for Sturm-Liouville operators on a half-line rather than a bounded interval \cite{Weyl10}.
+Weyl's paper addresses many issues, but our concern here is his treatment of the continuous spectrum of certain Sturm-Liouville operators, and especially his version, for the continuous spectrum, of the expansion theorem above.

-Weyl assumes that the coefficient functions $p(x)$ and $q(x)$ in \eqref{eq-SL-operator} converge sufficiently rapidly to the constants $1$ and $0$, respectively, as $x$ tends to infinity.
-For the purposes of this introduction, let us assume even more, namely that
+Assume that the coefficient functions $p(x)$ and $q(x)$ in \eqref{eq-SL-operator} are defined on $[0,\infty)$ and converge sufficiently rapidly to the constants $1$ and $0$, respectively, as $x$ tends to infinity.
+For the purpose of this introduction, let us assume more than Weyl, namely that

-(this assumption is too strong to be interesting in applications, but it allows us to quickly introduce Weyl's ideas).
-For each $\lambda\in \C$ there is a one-dimensional space of eigenfunctions\footnote{We write $F_\lambda$ rather than $f_\lambda$ as a reminder that the eigenfunction need not be square-integrable in this context; in fact it is better to view it as a distribution.} $F_\lambda$ for $D$ that satisfy the boundary condition
+(this assumption is too strong to be interesting in applications, but it allows us to quickly introduce Weyl's result).
+For each $\lambda\in \C$ there is a one-dimensional space of eigenfunctions $F_\lambda$ for $D$ that satisfy the boundary condition

 If we focus on the case where $\lambda >0$, and if we choose, as we may, $F_\lambda$ to be nonzero and real-valued, then our assumptions on the coefficient functions $p(x)$ and $q(x)$ imply that